mcity/Mcity-go/README.md

 $ npm run build
 ```

-Copy files from Dist folder to S3 bucket
+Copy files/folders from Dist folder to S3 bucket
+Copy the APIDocs folder to the root of S3 Bucket
 Invalidate cloudfront cache

 ### Testing backend services